hongseok-yang/probprog17/README.md

 Unfortunately we do not know of a good textbook that matches the topics of this course exactly.Studying the lecture slides and the homework exercises of the course is likely to be the most time-efficient way to catch up with this course.
 Additionally, we suggest the following list of online materials.

-1. [Anglican web site](http://www.robots.ox.ac.uk/~fwood/anglican/).
+1. [Anglican website](http://www.robots.ox.ac.uk/~fwood/anglican/).
 In particular, students will learn a lot by trying examples in the site.

 2. Goodman and Stuhlmuller's book "[The Design and Implementation of Probabilistic Programming Languages](http://dippl.org/)" This web-based book describes the implementation of WebPPL, a probabilistic programming language on top of JavaScript.
 Many techniques in the book are general and apply to other probabilistic programming languages.